-- Item 3: The request must have the same PI as the parent grant.
+- Item 3: The request letter must have the same PI as the parent grant.

 - Item 4: Request a single year of support.
 There must be an active parent grant during the entire funding period.

-- All applicants can request up to $100,000 in total costs per year and must provide a detailed budget
+- All applicants can request up to $125,000 in direct costs per year and must provide a detailed budget.

 - Research Plan

-Provide a description of the pilot work or proposed dissemination and evaluation plan and how it relates to the surveillance research findings in the parent grant.
-This description should include an introduction, surveillance research findings justifying dissemination, relevance to target populations and settings for dissemination, proposed dissemination theory, strategies and methodology (all of the preceding incorporating new findings in the field since the intervention study was completed), procedures to assess dissemination program effectiveness, and plans to sustain effective dissemination approaches once the supplement funding period has ended (not to exceed 12 pages).
+Provide a description of the proposed dissemination and evaluation plan and how it relates to the intervention tested in the parent grant.
+This description should include an introduction, intervention efficacy data justifying dissemination, relevance to target populations and settings for dissemination, proposed dissemination theory, strategies and methodology (all of the preceding incorporating new findings in the field since the intervention study was completed), procedures to assess dissemination program effectiveness, and plans to sustain effective dissemination approaches once the supplement funding period has ended (not to exceed 12 pages).